s4u/slf4j-mock/README.md

 # Project homepage

-More information and examples you can find on site:
+You can find more information and examples on the site:

 https://www.simplify4u.org/slf4j-mock/